Beng Climaco: City Council stint, 1998-2004

 As a councilor of Zamboanga City for two terms, she filed 858 council resolutions that advocated for women, family, youth, children, education, work and social welfare.
 One of her pieces of legislation, the creation of the Multi-Sectoral Anti-AIDS Council, presently brings various awards to the city.
 One is the Trailblazer Award of the country's prestigious Gawad Galing Pook.
 Another legislative measure is the Child Internet Protection Ordinance which protects minors from the influences of pornography on the Internet and as well as the introduction of the Gender and Development Program and the Implementation of R.A.
 7192 in Zamboanga City.

 Vice-mayor, 2004-2007

-In 2004 she won by a landslide, garnering the most votes, more than any other candidate in the history of the City of Zamboanga, making her the youngest and first elected woman vice mayor of the city.
+On January 2, 2004, she was appointed as Vice Mayor after then-Vice Mayor Fabian elevated to the position of Mayor after the death of then-Mayor Ma.
+Clara Lobregat, she run for a re-election on the same year and she won by a landslide, garnering the most votes, more than any other candidate in the history of the City of Zamboanga, making her the youngest and first elected woman vice mayor of the city.
 On her watch, the city council of Zamboanga was named the Second Most Outstanding Council in the country.